justixas-git/after-effects-audio-visualizer-script/README.md

 # After Effects Audio Visualizer Script

+This project is shared as a **tooling and automation example**, highlighting procedural generation and scripting for creative software rather than a finished end-user product.

 A JavaScript (ExtendScript) tool for Adobe After Effects that automatically generates a complete audio-reactive visualisation setup from a music file.